colbyfayock/50-projects-for-react-and-the-static-web/README.md

 * **Tutorials:** know of a great tutorial that helps walk through building a similar project or something that might help as part of that project?
 * **Documentation:** is there anything on here you think is confusing, could use more clarification, or just something that could be helpful?

+##  Support This Project

+Support this project and future free content by [sponsoring @colbyfayock](https://github.com/sponsors/colbyfayock).

 ## ✨ Contributors